KevinVitale/ReactiveJSON/README.md

 ## Wait, seriously?
 A SINGLETON!
 Yes, supposedly [singletons are bad](https://www.dzombak.com/blog/2014/03/singletons.html).
 But `JSONService` is merely a singleton that defines its `ServiceHostType`.

-As such, your `JSONService` is one which updates its backend service during runtime?
+For instance, what if your `JSONService` is one which updates its backend service during runtime?
 Let's see it in action:

 ```swift
 /// A mutable `JSONService` based on the value of `host`.